kyeotic/homelab/recovery.md

    1. PBS Backup
    2. App configuration

-Once all these are done, run the following tests to ensure preparedness:
+Once all these are done, run the following tests to ensure preparedness.
+First,  a VM first, so that the real OS or pool are not lost, and second on the actual server.
   - [ ] Deleting the pool and restoring from
     - [ ] OS HDD app config backup
     - [ ] a cloud backup